tomasccpt/brm/README.md

 ## Usage

 To control the physical robot arm using hand gestures, make sure you have both the robot and the camera connected to your computer.
-Then, using the environment, run the script 'hand_landmarker_with_robot.py'
+Then, using the environment described in requirements.txt, run the script 'hand_landmarker_with_robot.py'

 ## Credits